 The SCMA presents the L. Randolph Lowry Award to a member of the dispute resolution community who has honored and inspired us through their passion and dedication to education in the field of dispute resolution.
 The award is presented at the Friday Evening Kick-off Dinner Reception.
-We are proud to announce that the recipient of the 2018 L. Randolph Lowry Award is Clinical Professor Lisa Klerman.
+We are proud to announce that the recipient of the 2018 L. Randolph Lowry Award is Professor Carrie Menkel-Meadow.